programming-journal/programming-journal.github.io/index.markdown

 ---
-title: Introducing The Art, Science, and Engineering of Programming journal
+title: The Art, Science, and Engineering of Programming
 category: The Journal
 menutitle: About
 order: 100